 Hatshepsut’s Rise to Power: Egypt’s Queen Becomes King

-Hatshepsut initially served as regent for her stepson Thutmose III, but within a few years, she declared herself Pharaoh of Egypt—adopting full royal titles, male regalia, and divine status.
-Her reign (circa 1479–1458 BCE) marked an era of peace, prosperity, and grand architectural achievements.
-The construction of her mortuary temple at Deir el-Bahari was a crucial part of her strategy to validate her rule and connect herself directly with the gods.
+Hatshepsut initially served as regent for her stepson Thutmose III, but soon declared herself Pharaoh of Egypt—adopting full royal titles, male regalia, and divine status.
+Her reign marked prosperity and monumental achievements, reflected in nearby masterpieces like Luxor Temple.

 A Temple with Political Purpose